stem-discord/public/STEM_Rules.md

 5. Malicious content is content that threatens a user's online (and possibly offline) privacy and security. e.g. Links to scams and phising websites.
 Viruses and malware.
 Such content is very serious and will likely result in an instant ban.

+> **Allowed cases:**
+> status: self promotion such as instagram or facebook id, discord server invite, or general affiliate links. political opinion are allowed

 <br />

 ***